phillipadsmith/2014.phillipadsmith.com/_drafts/2014-07-24-the-tao-of-static-news-app-development.md

 I should note that it's also possible with the NPR template to render the application out to a static site using its `fab render` command and, from there, it can be previewed with  `python -m SimpleHTTPServer`.

 The pros and cons of each approach are quite discreet.
 In the "previewing a dynamic app" approach, changes to templates or content is visible immediately with the drawback of having to remember to add a new route to the application for each new page.
-When taking the "previewing a rendered site" approach, the site needs to be regenerated before updates are visible, but this tend to happen quite quickly and is often done automatically with a 'watch' flag that keeps on eye on files that have changed.
+When taking the "previewing a rendered site" approach, the site needs to be regenerated before updates are visible, but this tends to happen quite quickly and is often done automatically with a 'watch' flag that keeps on eye on files that have changed.

 (Nerdtastic side note: check out Tarbell's special [favicon-preview.ico](https://github.com/newsapps/flask-tarbell/blob/0.9-beta6/tarbell/docs/build.rst#anatomy-of-a-project-directory), which helps developers visually distinguish their local development site from their staging or production sites.
 Nice touch!)